workinprogress-ai/devenv/README.md

 - A unix environment (Linux, MacOS, WSL)
 - Docker (instructions for installing docker are given below under the sections for each environment)

 You do not need to have any additional tooling installed on your host machine.
 Everything you need will be provided in the dev container.
 Although it is not prohibited to use a different editor or IDE for development, Visual Studio Code and the dev environment provided here are considered the standard.
-Use of VS Code and this dev environment is _strongly encouraged_.
-If you want to be a lone wolf and use a different editor, you will need to figure out how to do certain things on your own.
-The team will not be able to provide support for other editors.
-If you can't get your bespoke solution working on your own, you will be asked to use VS Code and the dev environment provided here.
+Use of VS Code and this dev environment is _required_.  (see the section on [lone wolf options](./docs/Dev-container-environment.md#lone-wolf-options))

 ## Setup of the dev environment